 The world of education continues to change and school divisions across the country are offering tremendous opportunities for their students.
 As Lynchburg keeps pace, we want to ensure equal access for all of our students.
-We believe that this is what Jim worked for and why we established this fund which provides financial assistance to students with earned academic excellence but experience funding as a barrier to educational opportunities while still in the public school learning environment.
-Students who are considering advanced academic programs, have qualified for national academic competitions, or have other earned scholastic opportunities are eligible for support from this fund.
-Donations can be made to the Lynchburg City Schools Education Foundation, ATTN: Candler Opportunity Fund.
+We believe that this is what Jim Candler worked for and we are honored to be able to offer these scholarships in his memory.
+To keep this scholarship viable, donations can be made to the Lynchburg City Schools Education Foundation, ATTN: Candler Opportunity Fund.

 Interested in applying for funds?
 All scholarship awards will be determined by a disbursement committee that will follow these distribution guidelines: